When Elton John Jammed With Leon Russell at Fillmore East

 This sales record at the home of baseball's Mets stood until the ballpark was demolished in 2008.

-Jimi Hendrix's fortunes changed when fashion model Linda Keith convinced Animals' bassist Chas Chandler to see Hendrix at the Café Wha? in New York's Greenwich Village.
+Jimi Hendrix's fortunes changed when a fashion model convinced Animals bassist Chas Chandler to see the guitarist perform.

 An all-night concert by Bay Area bands helped say goodbye to Bill Graham's club.